- Heathrow handled 7.1m passengers in May.

 For the full year 2025, Heathrow handled a record 84.5m passengers, surpassing 84m for the first time and exceeding the pre-pandemic peak of 2019.
 This represents a 0.7pc increase on 2024 and cements Heathrow’s position as Europe’s busiest airport.
 December 2025 was also the airport’s busiest December ever.

-The strong rebound reflects sustained demand for both leisure and business travel, improved operational efficiency, and Heathrow’s role as the UK’s primary global hub.
+The strong rebound reflects sustained demand for both leisure and business travel, improved operational efficiency, and Heathrow’s role as England’s primary global hub.
 With capacity constraints limiting faster growth, the airport is forecasting around 85m passengers in 2026 while investing heavily in passenger experience.

 Peak months were, expectedly, July 2025 (7,981,137) and August 2025 (8,035,996) were the strongest, reflecting the height of the European summer holiday season, but the shoulder months of April–June and September–October consistently delivered solid volumes above 7m.
 January and February remain the quietest (around 5.7–6.5m), turning in a new record for February.